Lingfield F.C.: Ground

 They have played at this ground since 1958, with floodlights being installed twenty five years later in 1983.
 The ground is also shared with the local Cricket Club.

 Ahead of the 2023–24 season, Lingfield announced plans to groundshare at Horley Town for the upcoming season.
 The 2024-25 season saw the club split a further groundshare, firstly at Oakwood FC and then at Whyteleafe FC, whilst vital groundworks at The Lair took place.
 Delays to this work led to an additional temporary groundshare at Steyning Town FC for the start of the 2025-26 season, with a view to finally returning home later in the year.
+In summer 2026, they announce a two year groundshare with AFC whyteleafe until summer 2028.